exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `default_os_size` (`Int`)
   Default size of the OS disk in GiB.
 * `default_raidredundancy` (`Int`)
-  Default number of copies of each datablock on the RAID 10 arrays.
+  Default number of copies of each datablock on the RAID 10 arrays, used only if RAID 10 is selected in "Default RAID" field.
 * `default_swap_size` (`Int`)
   Default size of the swap disk in GiB.